Priyanshu-jais/Flow_Forge/README.md

 # Flow_Forge

-**Flow_Forge** is a modular workflow automation platform that connects webhooks, Solana blockchain events, and microservices — enabling real-time task execution across multiple systems.
+**Flow_Forge** is a modular workflow automation platform that connects webhooks, and microservices — enabling real-time task execution across multiple systems.

 This project explores building a **Zapier-like** architecture with production-grade practices such as event streaming, service isolation, and blockchain integration.